baldotadiya7/Housingcloud/README.md

 currency: Currency in which payment was made.
 payment_date: Date the payment was processed.
 payment_method: Method of payment (e.g., credit card, cash).

-Scalability and Maintainability
+(Scalability and Maintainability
-This schema is designed to be both scalable and maintainable:
+This schema is designed to be both scalable and maintainable)

 ###### Scalability:
 Allows handling an increasing amount of data as the hotel chain grows.
 Each table is designed to facilitate the addition of new records without affecting the performance of queries significantly.
 ###### Maintainability:
 Changes to the database (such as adding new features or room types) can be managed with minimal modifications to the existing structure.

-Use Cases
+#### Use Cases
+###### Reservation Management:
-Reservation Management: Efficiently create, update, and manage reservations.
+Efficiently create, update, and manage reservations.
-Customer Relationship Management: Track customer data and their reservation history.
+###### Customer Relationship Management:
+Track customer data and their reservation history.
+###### Financial Transactions:
-Financial Transactions: Handle payments linked to reservations, including multi-currency support for global operations.
+Handle payments linked to reservations, including multi-currency support for global operations.